Contact Allie Fennema at 796-3367 or firstname.lastname@example.org

 Facilitator: Mary Lorence

 Healing Hearts is a group study that provides a safe place where women can openly share their pain with other women without fear of judgement or condemnation.
-It is a study of God’s Word that helps bring about healing for women who have suffered loss, sexual abuse, divorce, rape and other trauma.
-This group is small, consisting of 4 to 5 participants and 2 counselors.
+It is a study of God’s Word that helps bring about healing for women who have suffered loss, sexual abuse, divorce, rape, and other trauma.
+This group is small, consisting of four to five participants and two counselors.
 The smaller group size allows quality time for each person and their individual needs.
 If you would like to be part of this group study, contact Mary Lorence at firstname.lastname@example.org or 836-4098 with questions.

 Monthly, Third Friday, 7-8:30pm